strexx/close-the-door/README.md

 ## API
-My app has a API where you can get the realtime data.
+My app has an API where you can get the realtime data.

 ### Current status
 You can get the last status from my sensor from [iot.dolstra.me/api/status](http://iot.dolstra.me/api/status/).
 You will get the status of the LED's, alarm and the status of the door.